SR-Portfolio-Projects/Code-Pieces-Part-I/README.md

 ### The Code Pieces
-- [x] User has the ability to add a code piece
-- [x] User has the ability to like a code piece
-    - user is ony able to like it once
-    - if the like button is clicked a second time it removes the like
-    - when user has liked a piece the liked icons is a different color

 - [x] User has the ability to delete a piece
 - [ ] User has the ability to update a piece